 Philosophy of Education

 Education is based on the Christian-traditional philosophy in contrast to humanistic, progressive systems of education.
 Christian-traditional education is rooted in objective reality and absolutes, as opposed to relativism.
-The Christian-traditional philosophy provides students the programs and methods of studies that impart Christian character development, communicative skills, and subject matter in harmony with God’s truth in various academic disciplines.
-The objective of Christian-traditional education is to present the Christian framework for each student to be articulate, knowledgeable, and with Christian character.
+The Christian-traditional philosophy provides students the programs and methods of studies which impart Christian character development, communicative skills, and subject matter in harmony with the inspired Word of God, which is “profitable for doctrine, for reproof, for correction, for instruction in righteousness: that the man of God may be perfect, throughly furnished unto all good works ” 2 Tim.
+3:16–17.

 Scripture gives the true view of God and man.
 God is an orderly Personality.
 He created man and the universe and is the Author of order, reason, and reality that are reflected in the universe.
 All truth is God’s truth.